akhilgeo/Techedition.net/_posts/2023-04-09-how-to-use-google-drive-as-a-windows-drive.md

 - HowTo
 - Google
 description: By using Google Drive as a Windows drive, you can easily access your files from anywhere and keep them synced across all your devices.
-Make sure to regularly sync your files to ensure that they are up-to-date and to avoid losing any important data.
-image: assets/images/gdrive.jpg
+image: /assets/images/gdrive.jpg
 ---

 Google drive by default provides you 15 GB of storage space.
 So, if you can use that space to quickly store the important information from your My Computer.
 Here's a step-by-step guide on how to use Google Drive as a Windows drive and store and sync your imortant files.